SimoNonnis/Robot2/demo/content-draft.md

 ##About

+- Ability to translate designs into HTML/CSS/JS
+- Experience with MongoDB, Myql, PostgreSQL, ORMs
+- Experience with Node.js Express
+- Experience with React/redux, RxJs and Cycle.js
+- Experience with D3,js and leaflet.js for interactive maps
 - I build non-framework based responsive sites
 - Functional programming certainly gives us a useful
 - Good visual design skills and a meticulous eye for detail